igorlfs/nvim-dap-view/README.md

 - `<CR>` jumps to a location in the call stack
 - `t` toggles subtle frames

+Similarly, the scopes view comes with 2 mappings:

+- `<CR>` to expand or collapse a variable
+- `o` to open a menu with further actions

 When you finish your session, you can use `:DapViewClose` to close the `nvim-dap-view` window.